google-research-datasets/turkish-treebanks/README.md

 ## Dataset Description

-Turkish Web Treebank (TWT) consists of 4,851 sentences (66,466 words, and 81,370 inflectional groups), which are manually annotated for segmentation, morphology, part-of-speech and dependency relations.
-It is composed of two
+Turkish Web Treebank (TWT, ISLRN: 177-333-742-633-6) consists of 4,851 sentences (66,466 words, and 81,370 inflectional groups), which are manually annotated for segmentation, morphology, part-of-speech and dependency relations.
-sections: [web][3] and [Wikipedia][4].
+It is composed of two sections: [web][3] and [Wikipedia][4].
 Web section is built by sampling and annotating 2,541 sentences from a representative set of Turkish Forum, Blog, How-to, Review & Guides webpages.
 Wikipedia section is built by sampling a sentence from 2,310 Turkish Wikipedia pages and annotating them.

 |           | Sentences | Words  | Tokens |
 |:--------  |:--------- |:------ |:------ |